 - adherence to an appropriate financial regulatory framework;

-- government entities that have capacity to manage risks;
+- government entities with the capacity to manage risks;

-- mortgage borrowers are protected and barriers to mortgage market access are addressed;
+- protections for mortgage borrowers and actions to address barriers to mortgage market access;

 - protection for mortgage securities investors;

-- consideration of the cyclical nature of housing finance and impact of housing finance on financial stability;
+- consideration of the cyclical nature of housing finance and the effect of housing finance on financial stability;

 - recognition and control of fiscal exposure and mitigation of moral hazard; and